hymerman/benandhelenwedding.co.uk/content.md

 ## Accommodation
 There are many local accommodation options, which we have researched and summarised in the list below.
 Our advice is to book as local as possible, unless you have a designated driver in your party, because it is not as easy as it is in the UK to catch a taxi!
 If there are many guests staying in one place or nearby each other, we could try to organise some shared transport.

--   ### Gites associated with the Chateau hall (Gite des Fleurs and Gite des Arbres) We have booked and paid for the accommodation associated with the hall, so it is free to those of you who want it, on a 'first come first served' basis!
+-   ### Gîtes associated with the château hall (Gîte des Fleurs and Gîte des Arbres) We have booked and paid for the accommodation associated with the hall, so it is free to those of you who want it, on a 'first come first served' basis!
 The accommodation is several dorms, sleeping 4-6 people per room, in bunk beds, and it is available both Saturday night and Sunday night.
-One of the gites is directly above the hall, and one is next door, approximately 10 steps away!
+One of the gîtes is directly above the hall, and one is next door - nice and easy to roll into at the end of the night!
 We need you to be out by 10:30 on Monday morning, and you need to leave the bedrooms, bathrooms and kitchens in a clean state, else we won't get our deposit back!
 Bed linen is provided, but that is all.
 Bathrooms are shared.
 We had a look round, and everything is very basic but clean and well looked after.
 We have a total of 36 beds available, so if you would like to use this accommodation, let us know, and we will book you a space and try to organise everyone into groups of people who know each other.

 -   ### Camping le Moulin
     The campsite has a mixture of pitches for tents, and static caravan homes available for rent, and the site is approximately 1km from the wedding venue.
 It is run by an English couple, and also has a reasonable restaurant on site.